jonathanmf/msworkshops/docs/_sources/containers.rst

    :align: center
    :target: https://daprbuildworkshop.z6.web.core.windows.net/

-Dapr (Distributed Application Runtime) est un programme facilitant la communication entre les services d’une application.
-Utilisant le modèle du sidecar, ce programme est conçu pour s’éxecuter “à coté” d’un service pour lui apporter des fonctionalités supplémentaires.
-Les deux processus sont alors indépendants et communiquent à travers leurs interfaces localhost.

-Le but de Dapr est de permettre un découplage applicatif, c’est à dire de réduire le nombre de dépendances fortes entre les services d’une application.
+Dapr (Distributed Application Runtime) is a program that facilitates communication between the services of an application.
+Using the sidecar model, this program is designed to run "next to" a service to provide it with additional functionalities.
+The two processes are then independent and communicate through their localhost interfaces.The purpose of Dapr is to allow application decoupling, i.e. to reduce the number of strong dependencies between the services of an application.

 .. topic:: Find the lab